-While we recognize the need to increase the number of people of color entering the profession, we also need to improve retention by changing library culture.
+While we recognize the need to increase the number of people from under-represented populations entering the profession, we also acknowledge the need to improve retention by making academic library culture more inclusive.

 The likelihood of success for the Diversity Initiative’s nascent program is enhanced by several unique elements.
 It exposes students to a wide range of LIS work experiences and professional development opportunities.
 The program also creates a support system and provides training for the students, their mentors, and library administrators.
 In addition, OhioLINK’s initiative acknowledges that current Ohio college students likely already have ties to the state and will be more inclined to establish their LIS career here.

 If your OhioLINK library is interested in learning more about participating in the Diversity Initiative, please contact email@example.com.

 For additional information on OhioLINK’s Diversity Initiative, please see the article in OhioLINK’s Summit Magazine.

 OhioLINK’s ILS Revisioning Initiative

 OhioLINK’s Library Advisory Council (LAC) had been discussing dissatisfactions with the ILS status quo for years.
 Between 2014 and 2017, a market study and an RFI from ILS vendors confirmed that the situation was not ideal.
 In 2018, the Library Advisory Council Coordinating Committee (LACCC) formed the “Transforming the ILS” working group, which hired Ithaka S+R, a research consultant to libraries and universities, to lead strategic discussions.
 Workshops examined market consolidation, limitations, and explored potential new directions.